unfiltrd/unfiltrd.github.io/_posts/2021-07-12-eddie-and-the-rain copy.md

 ![clouds](/images/clouds1.jpg)

-A pre-bed, half-asleep burst of creativity in its first, unedited form:
+A pre-bed, half-asleep burst of creativity in its pure, unedited form:

 There’s something wonderful about walking with Eddie in the rain.
 The world of worries and troubles melts away; life is reduced to a simpler state.